-11 Rules for Deposition Preparation
+11 Tips for Premises Liability Deposition Preparation

 CAP Index is an integral component of the risk management strategy of many leading companies and has successfully helped defend security decisions and practices made by its clients.
 We offer our experience to clients who require an expert witness, litigation support, or forensic services, and our data and processes have been admitted in hundreds of cases in both state and federal courts.

 Having worked on over 700 premises security liability cases, Jon Groussman, J.D., CAP’s president and COO, knows that depositions are stressful and challenging.
 However, you can provide confident testimony that showcases your competence and credibility using his 11 deposition preparation tips.